Southland (SLND)

 nullAI Analysis | Feedback

-Keith Bassano is the Chief Financial Officer and Treasurer of Southland Holdings, a position he assumed effective March 28, 2025.
-He brings over 15 years of experience in the engineering and construction industry, having held various leadership roles in finance, accounting, and human resources functions.
-Mr. Bassano joined Southland in September 2020, and prior to that, he was with American Bridge, a Southland subsidiary, since 2008.
-He holds a Bachelor of Science in Business Administration with an Accounting major from Duquesne University and a Master of Business Administration from Robert Morris University, and is a licensed Certified Public Accountant.
+Keith Bassano assumed the role of Chief Financial Officer effective March 28, 2025.
+He brings over 15 years of experience in the engineering and construction industry, where he has held various leadership roles overseeing finance, accounting, and human resources functions.
+Mr. Bassano joined Southland in September 2020 and American Bridge, a Southland subsidiary, in 2008.
+He holds a Bachelor of Science in Business Administration with a major in Accounting from Duquesne University and a Master of Business Administration from Robert Morris University.
+He is also a licensed Certified Public Accountant.

-Tim Winn serves as Executive Vice President and Chief Operating Officer for Southland Holdings, also holding a position as a Director.
-He possesses approximately 30 years of experience in technical infrastructure project execution.
-Under his leadership, Southland and its subsidiaries have successfully completed complex bridge, marine, underground tunneling, structural, and emergency infrastructure services for both public and private clients.
-Additionally, Mr. Winn has been instrumental in integrating numerous strategic acquisitions to enhance Southland's operational capabilities.
+Tim Winn serves as Executive Vice President and Chief Operating Officer for Southland.
+Mr. Winn has approximately 30 years of experience in technical infrastructure project execution.
+Under his leadership, Southland and its various subsidiaries have completed some of the nation's most complex bridge, marine, underground tunneling, structural, and emergency infrastructure services for both public and private clients.
+Additionally, Mr. Winn has successfully integrated numerous strategic acquisitions to strengthen Southland's operational capabilities.

-Rudy Renda is the Executive Vice President and Chief Operating Officer, Strategy & Special Projects for the Southland family of companies, and also a Director.
-With nearly 30 years of construction experience, he oversees various plant and conveyance projects and has been crucial to the completion of some of the most complex projects in the U.S. His responsibilities include leading aspects of contract administration and compliance, resource management, partnering strategies, customer relationships, and coordination across all Southland subsidiaries.
+Rudy Renda serves as Executive Vice President and Chief Operating Officer, Strategy & Special Projects, for the Southland family of companies.
+Mr. Renda oversees various plant and conveyance projects for Southland and has been instrumental in the company's completion of some of the most complex projects in the US.
+He combines nearly 30 years of construction experience, leading various components of contract administration and compliance, resource management, partnering strategies, customer relationships, and coordination across all subsidiaries of Southland.
+Rudolph J. Renda joined Oscar Renda Contracting, Inc., one of the foundational companies of Southland Holdings, a few years after it was established in 1974 by his brother, Oscar Renda.

 AI Analysis | Feedback